Gold, silver and bronze medals, and honourable mentions will be awarded to the overall best entries in each age category.

 To be awarded to a student(s) at any grade who demonstrates interest, enthusiasm, and understanding in the field of Structural Engineering.
 Structural Engineering is the design of structures such as buildings and bridges.
 Possible topics considered for this prize are: the design or analysis of a structure; building materials (concrete, steel, wood, brick); loads on structures (wind, snow, earthquakes); buildings or structural materials in extreme conditions (fire, underwater, extreme cold); different building member types (beams, columns, cross-braces, trusses); historical structural failures or structural feats.

-Students’ Choice Award – Perpetual and Keeper Trophy
+Students’ Choice Award (supported by Clarkes Recognition Products Ltd) – Perpetual and Keeper Trophy

-As selected by a vote by the participants, supported by Clarke’s Trophies.
+As selected by a vote by the participants.

 UBC Department of Biochemistry & Molecular Biology – $200

 To be awarded to the best project in the fields of biochemistry and molecular biology

 UBC Department of Computer Science Award – $150 first place, $100 second place